The new European General Data Protection Regulation (GDPR) is coming into law on the 25th May 2018.

 - Data Protection (M 216) – this provides and overview of all data processing requirements including the Data Protection Act (DPA), the GDPR.
 It is supported by and the CODE Data Protection and Information Security Policy (M 233-DPT) and the GDPR Action Plan, which you follow the first time to set everything up

 - Information Governance – which provides the main procedures, policies and risk assessments to meet your data protection requirements in a format that can be used for the NHS IG Online Toolkit.
-It consists of a suite of 19 templates from (M 217A) the IG Improvement Plan to (M 217UA) Contract for a Data Processor
+It consists of a suite of 19 templates from (M 216A) the IG Improvement Plan to (M 217UA) Contract for a Data Processor.
+This has recently changed to the Data Security and Protetion Toolkit for all organisations that have access to NHS patient data and systems.
+CODE will update the (M 217A) by the end of June so that practices will have the necessary templates and know what to do with them.

 - Consent – covers all aspects of consent.
 This includes patient consent for treatment, patient consent for marketing and non-patient consent for marketing too.
 Patient confidentiality is covered too.
 Some of the most important CODE templates for this area include Valid Consent for treatment (M 292), Communication Consent Form (M 217RA), Consent for Clinical Photography (M 217RB), Data Requests Record (M 217RX) and Confidentiality Policy (M 233-CON)